Basileia-Romaion/BR-1337/patch-notes.md

 - Elysians will start with colonial subjects
 - Added 3 Hellenic Holy Sites to the new world
 - Added 2 'Orthodox' Holy sites to the New World.
+- Two new Elyric tags
+    - E6Y: "Aithaia"
+    - E7Y: "Apaleisia"
+- Put All the Elysian Cultures in the greek_group know know as Roman Group.
+It contains many events and other content the region could benefit from.

 ## Map changes